Spydernaz/docker_images/apache-ranger/README.md

 5. Run `docker build . -f Dockerfile.local`

 You should now have a new ImageID for the dockerfile.
 Update the docker-compose file with the new ImageID to test

+## Known Issues ##

+- Image not currently kerberised
+- TagSync tool not currently working in the image